 We did our very best to verify the sources of all materials used in this online course.
 If you find any infringement regarding copyright protected material, please let us know immediately.
 Any infringement was not done on purpose and will be rectified to all parties’ satisfaction.

 1 Heidegger has a Nazi past.
 However, in this course no anti-Semitic or Nazism elements are mentioned.
-An introduction into Philosophy of Technology cannot be given because his approach plays a central part in Philosophy of Technology.
+An introduction into Philosophy of Technology cannot be given without introducing Heidegger, because his approach plays a central part in Philosophy of Technology.
 May this be offensive in any way, please unsubscribe from this online course.

 © University of Twente